NayPyon/CervicalCancerDetection/README.md

 # Cervical Cancer Detection with Deep Learning 🔬

 ![Prediction Demo](https://github.com/NayPyon/CervicalCancerDetection/blob/main/Screenshot%202025-11-12%20162719.png)
-*(Replace the image above with your actual prediction screenshot later on GitHub)*

 This project is an **AI-based Computer Vision** application designed to detect and classify cervical cancer cells from microscopic (Pap smear) images.
 It is built with **Python** and **TensorFlow**, using *Transfer Learning* techniques.